veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step3-and-4.md

 ```

 - Replace `<ip>` with the IP of the machine hosting your controller:
-- If you changed the default port for the controller (from 80), you'll need to put it on the end of the IP.
-Otherwise, leave it off and it will automatically use 80.
+- If you changed the default port for the controller (from 80), you'ds need to add the new port at the end of the IP.
+Otherwise, leave it off.

-The command may hang for a few moments before printing `"Cluster join success"`.
-In that period of time, any errors that occur will be printed.
+The command may hang for a few moments and then display `"Cluster join success"`.
 Please report any errors you find to support@veertu.com.

 > ***NOTE***
-> Repeat this process on other Nodes that you want to join (Anka CLI needs to be installed).
+> Repeat this process on other Nodes that you want to join (after installing Anka CLI).

 ## Step 4.
 Start a VM instance using the Controller UI